wandersick/ws-dynamic-group/README.md

 # Dynamic Group (ws-dynamic-group)

-* Monitor a flat file (CSV) for additions or removal of users in a group (e.g. for scheduling using Task Scheduler)
+* Monitor a flat file (CSV) for additions or removal of users in a local/domain group by comparing users in the file with users in a system.
+(For scheduling, add it to a task using Task Scheduler)
+   * If users exist in CSV but not in system, add the users
+   * If users exist in system but not in CSV, delete the users
 * Specify usernames dynamically or statically
    * Dynamic: The CSV input file can be dynamically created according to an LDAP query (specified in the script) from a live Active Directory domain
    * Static: Users may also statically pre-create the CSV input file (in a location and filename defined in the script)